Chicken Fillet Roll in the Oven

 5. Step 5:

-Smear the resulting layer of chicken with sour cream-mustard sauce and leave to marinate for 20 minutes.
+Brush the chicken sheet all over with the sour cream–mustard sauce and let it marinate for 20 minutes.

 6. Step 6: